So, what are the characteristics of the best caulk remover?

 - Works best on silicone and acrylic-based caulks.

-- Doesn’t cause any harm to the host surface.
+- It doesn’t cause any harm to the host surface.

 - Easily available